 A lot of the biggest and, some would argue, best farmers markets are actually in the capital cities.
 Sydney, Melbourne, Adelaide etc. With populations spread out thinly outside of the cities.
 It is easy to see why, with Sydney having 22% of Australia’s total population.

-Holiday hotspots like Port Douglas that are frequented by tourists will normally have a larger proportion of restaurants and cafes compared to towns on the way to them.
+Holiday hotspots like Port Douglas (my home when I’m not on the road) that are frequented by tourists will normally have a larger proportion of restaurants and cafes compared to towns on the way to them.
 It pays to do your research when dining in Australia as it can often be hit or miss and with prices being some of the highest in the world you’d want to keep those misses to a limit.

 I’ve worked on and off in London for nearly 20 years.
 The selection of food in such a small area is what makes it so special.
 Of course, there are places to avoid.
 As in most big cities, the tourist hot spots of Leicester Square and surrounds have a lot of overpriced poor quality food aimed at unsuspecting tourists.
 Looking further afield you’ll find some delicious and maybe even cheap finds.